Tencent/TNN/doc/en/user/demo_en.md

 ## III.
 Introduction to Linux/Mac/Windows/Armlinux/CudaLinux Demo

 ### Ability
-* Demonstrate the calling method of TNN basic interface, quickly run the model in Linux/Mac/Windows/ArmLinux/CudaLinux environment.
+* Demonstrate the calling method of TNN basic interface, quickly run the model in Linux/Mac/Windows/ArmLinux/CudaLinux environment.<br>
+**Attention：demo sdk need to use the model recommended.
+Preprosess and Postprocesss may need to be modified with different model for type of different input and output.**

 ### Running Steps
 #### 1. Downloand demo models